RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Display star markings for custom collections**

-With this option enabled, there is a star marking added to each favorite game name.
+With this option enabled, there is a star symbol added to each favorite game name.
 It works identically to the setting _Add star markings to favorite games_ under the _UI settings_ menu but is applied specifically to custom collections.
 It's disabled by default.

 **Group unthemed custom collections**